Dressbarn, Women's Clothing Chain, To Close All Stores

 The closures could be a blow for some malls across the country where vacancy rates have shot up in recent years, following the shuttering of anchor stores, including Sears, Kmart, and J.C.
 Penney.
 In 2018, approximately 9% of storefronts in regional malls remained empty, according to the latest figures from Reis, a real estate research firm.

 The Westmoreland Mall in Hempfield, Pa., where a Dressbarn will be closing, has seen five key stores vanish since the start of 2019, including Sears, Charlotte Russe, Gymboree, Payless ShoeSource and Helzberg Diamonds.
-The space previously occupied by the Bon-Ton department store is under renovation to become a casino.
+The space previously occupied by the Bon Ton department store is under renovation to become a casino.

 A final Dressbarn shut down date has not been announced.
 Stores will remain open with no changes to return, refund or gift card policies.
 About 6,800 people are employed by the chain.